nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/01 - Playfields.md

 So let's think about this image again:
 ![](/images/resolution.png)

+We're going to take a piece of a tutorial from a youtuber named 8blit and work on it a bit.

 ```asm6502
 	processor 6502		; We need to call into being the 6502 on our IDE.